vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 A network parameter `market.liquidity.providers.fee.distributionTimeStep` will control how often fees are distributed from the LP fee account.
 Starting with the end of the opening auction the clock starts ticking and then rings every time `market.liquidity.providers.fee.distributionTimeStep` has passed.
 Every time this happens the balance in this account is transferred to the liquidity provider's margin account for the market.
 If `market.liquidity.providers.fee.distributionTimeStep` is set to `0` then the balance is distributed either immediately upon collection or at then end of a block.

-The liquidity fees are distributed pro-rata depending on the `LP i equity-like share` at a given time.
+The liquidity fees are distributed pro-rata depending on the `LP i equity-like share` multiplied by `average fraction of liquidity provided by committed LP `at a given time.

 #### Example
 We have `4` LPs with equity-like share shares: